typesafehub/sbt-conductr/README.md

 ### Bundle configuration

 It is possible to produce additional configuration bundles that contain an optional `bundle.conf` the value of which override the main bundle, as well as arbitrary shell scripts.
 These additional configuration files must be placed in your project's src/bundle-configuration/default folder.
+Note that configuration bundles can also be declared using settings (explained [later](https://github.com/typesafehub/sbt-conductr#extending-bundle-configurations)).

 The bundle-configuration folder may contain many configurations in order to support development style scenarios, the desired configuration can be specified with the setting ("default" is the default folder name) in the `build.sbt`: